s3cur3/ci-maf/docs/theme-documentation.md

 Instead, you should [create a Child Theme](http://codex.wordpress.org/Child_Themes) and modify *that* theme.
 This is the *only* way to ensure your modifications will remain when the theme is upgraded.

 We've included a sample, very basic child theme in the `docs` directory for you to start with.
-See the `brewery-child-theme` directory you find there for a very detailed guide to using your child theme.
+See the `sample-child-theme` directory you find there for a very detailed guide to using your child theme.

 When making modifications, here's what you need to know: